alexrothenberg/motion-addressbook/README.md

-# Motion::Addressbook
+# Addressbook for RubyMotion

-TODO: Write a gem description
+Classes to make it easier to interact with the iOS AddressBook from a RubyMotion app.

 ## Installation